 IONOS supports a number of different payment methods, including PayPal and Stripe.

-Users are able to upload a CSV file with a list of products or import a shopping cart system like LiteCommerce.
+Users are able to upload a CSV file of their products or import a shopping cart system like LiteCommerce.

 Product variations can be created with just a few clicks.

-Payment and shipping are managed through the "Configuration" area.
-Shipping methods can be set manually or directly integrated via services like DHL and costs can be linked to the weight of your products or order totals.
+Payment and shipping are managed in the "Configuration" area.
+Shipping methods can be set manually or directly integrated using services like DHL with fees linked to order weights or totals.

-Unfortunately, many basic features are behind paywalls.
+Unfortunately, many standard features are behind paywalls.
 As an example, selling digital products is only possible for "Advanced" subscribers and above, as are different product options, such as user-defined images, SKUs, or quantities.

 Discounts and email marketing

 To help peddle your wares, MyWebsite also provides access to a few marketing tools.
-It's possible to create coupons, discounts for selected products and categories, or to send emails to customers who abandon their shopping carts without completing their purchases.
+It's possible to create coupons and discounts for selected products and categories or to send emails to customers who abandon their shopping carts.

-While on the topic of emails, it's worth mentioning that MyWebsite also includes an area for newsletters.
+While on the topic of emails, it's worth mentioning that MyWebsite also includes a newsletter area.
 This isn't a dedicated email marketing tool, but rather, an option to integrate Mailchimp.
 Other site builders with store capabilities allow their users to launch newsletter campaigns without needing to purchase an upgrade.

-You can nudge customers towards making purchases by offering discounts and coupons.
+You can nudge customers towards completing purchases by offering discounts and coupons.

 SEO & Analytics

 IONOS offers internally-developed analytical and SEO tools, such as Ranking Coach or WebAnalytics, albeit as subscription add-ons.
-Other site builders are less fragmented and provide basic analytical features at no extra charge.
-With the help of a tracking code, however, you can easily integrate free tools from Google into your site.
+Other site builders provide basic analytical data at no extra charge.
+With the help of a tracking code, you can easily integrate free tools from Google into your site.

 In terms of SEO, you're given access to a number of basic features, such as the ability to add global page titles, descriptions, and keywords.
-In addition, all of these can be configured for your sub-pages.
+These can all be configured for your sub-pages.

 1&1 guarantees round-the-clock support, seven days a week.
-Its informative help center features a full-text search and step-by-step guides, some of which are even presented as videos.
-Should you be unable to find answers to your issue here, you can contact support by telephone or live chat.
-Paying IONOS subscribers can also consult personal advisers if desired.
+Its informative help center features can be full-text searched and includes step-by-step guides, some of which are even presented as videos.
+Should you be unable to find answers to your question here, you can contact support by telephone or live chat.
+Paying IONOS subscribers can also consult personal advisers.